Holiday caravans come in all shapes, sizes, colours and configurations to suit most people’s needs.

 For steel chassis with a protective coating, carry out checks each year for any signs of damage or corrosion and touch up using a specialist coating which conforms to ISO: 12944.
 Ask your park operator or manufacturer for help.

-For all chassis if you sport any significant signs of corrosion we suggest speaking to your park operator about options for repair.
+For all chassis, if you spot any significant signs of corrosion we suggest speaking to your park operator about options for repair.

 We also recommend you clean, grease and wind each of the four corner steadies/jack stands periodically and clean and oil the jockey wheel.